 Whole Wheat flour is similar to graham flour but the germ of the wheat has been removed to protect the flour from rancidity.

-Vital gluten is an extracted wheat flour from hard winter wheat that is used to improve the rising and lightness of bread made with all purpose flour.
+Vital gluten is an extracted wheat flour from hard winter wheat that is used to improve the rising and lightness of bread made with all-purpose flour.
 Vital gluten has the starch removed from the wheat flour so that it is 75% gluten protein.
 You actually can make it at home but the process isn’t worth the time.
 You don’t need vital gluten if you are using hard winter wheat for your bread.
 Vital gluten is only used in bread making to give the bread extra strength for rising.
-It will improve the lightness and texture of your bread if you are baking with All Purpose Flour.
+It will improve the lightness and texture of your bread if you are baking with All-Purpose Flour.
 A little vital gluten goes a long way.
-Use 1 tbsp. per every 2 or 3 cups of all purpose flour in your recipe.
-Vital gluten is available at health food stores, bulk food stores, and online at
+Use 1 tbsp. per every 2 or 3 cups of all-purpose flour in your recipe.
+Vital gluten is available at health food stores, bulk food stores, and online.

 Bob’s Red Mill Gluten Flour, 22-Ounce Packages (Pack of 4)